bootstrap-vue/bootstrap-vue/src/components/overlay/README.md

 | `spinnerType`    | Value of the `spinner-type` prop    |
 | `spinnerSmall`   | Value of the `spinner-small` prop   |

+When placing interactive content in the overlay, you should focus the container of the custom content or one of the focusable controls in the overlay content for accessibility reasons.
+You can listen for the `<b-overlay>` `'shown'` event to know when the overlay content is available in the document.

 ### Overlay content centering

 By default the overlay content will be horizontally and vertically centered within the overlay